apbodnar/FSPT/README.md

 `environment` is the epath to the HDRi environment map
 `environmentTheta` is the angle by which the environment is rotated about the y-axis
 `samples` is number of samples per pixels
-`atlasRes` is the resolutionof the texture array used for all textures and materials in the scene
+`atlasRes` is the resolution of the texture array used for all textures and materials in the scene